About us.

 Land Acknowledgment.

-The Microbe Institute exists predominantly in the virtual realm as it ties together researchers, educators, and participants across the globe; however, the leaders of the organization founded the organization while living and working in Everett, MA, USA, the ancestral unceded land of the Massachusett and Pawtucket peoples.
+The Microbe Institute exists predominantly in the virtual realm as it ties together partners and participants across the globe; however, the leaders of the organization founded the organization while living and working in Everett, MA, USA, the ancestral unceded land of the Massachusett and Pawtucket peoples.
 We acknowledge these communities, their elders both past and present, as well as future generations.
 The Microbe Institute also acknowledges that it was founded upon exclusions and erasures of many Indigenous peoples, including those on whose land the leaders of this institute are located.
 This acknowledgment demonstrates a commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism.

 We thank Native Land (native-land.ca), Felicia Garcia (Chumash) at landacknowledgements.org for creating resources and sample statements that were instrumental in helping us create this acknowledgment statement.